fmaussion/fmaussion.github.io/_posts/2017-09-30-langenferner-field-course.md

 winter snow covers them all.

 Altogether the field course was a great success.
-The unusual snow cover (70 cm at the top!) didn't stop our students which where all very fit and eager to help and learn.
-Our mountain guide (and friend and colleague) [Lukas](https://www.uibk.ac.at/geographie/personal/fritz/) made sure everybody was safe, and provided the necessary crevasse rescue course before we all went to the glacier.
+The unusual snow cover (70 cm at the top!) didn't discourage our students who were all eager to help and learn.
+Our mountain guide [Lukas](https://www.uibk.ac.at/geographie/personal/fritz/) made sure everybody was safe and gave the necessary crevasse rescue course before going to the glacier.

-The students learned how to navigate on a glacier, measure and drill ablation stakes, make a snow density profile and much more.
+The students learned how to navigate on a glacier, how to measure and drill ablation stakes, make a snow density profile and much more.
 Here are some impressions from the course:

 <figure>
     <a href="/images/blog/langenferner/IMG_3403_v1.JPG" >